Consultation on Horizon 2020 Science with and for Society Work Programme 2016-2017

 |Results of consultation and next steps|

-The contributions are currently being analysed by the European Commission (EC) and will be submitted to the External Advisory Group of high-level experts set up by the EC for the preparation of the "Science with and for Society" work programme 2016-2017.
-A summary report on the consultation including a complete analysis of the replies will be published here as soon as possible.
+The contributions have been analysed by the European Commission (EC) and were submitted to the External Advisory Group of high-level experts set up by the EC for the preparation of the "Science with and for Society" work programme 2016-2017.
+The summary report on the consultation including a complete analysis of the replies is accessible here ( 790 KB).
+The Work Programme 2016-2017 was adopted by the European Commission on 13 October 2015.